How to Install Nginx on Debian Linux

 sudo ufw enable

 UFW uses application profiles, which are sets of rules for specific applications.
-To see installed applications that have UFW profiles, run:
+To see which installed applications have UFW profiles available, simply run:

 sudo ufw app list

-Depending on your needs, you can configure UFW to let NGINX connections through HTTP (Port 80), HTTPS (Port 443), or both.
+Next, configure UFW to allow Nginx connections through HTTP (Port 80), HTTPS (Port 443), or both.

 For HTTP (Port 80) only: